CHRL-FM

 Owned and operated by Cogeco following its 2018 acquisition of most of the stations formerly owned by RNC Media, it broadcasts on 99.5 MHz using a directional antenna with an average effective radiated power of 15,031 watts and a peak effective radiated power of 50,000 watts (class B).

 The station has an adult contemporary music format branded as Planète 99,5.

+Station history

-CHRL was launched as an AM radio station, broadcasting on 910 kHz, in 1949.
-It received the authorization from the Canadian Radio-television and Telecommunications Commission in September 2001 to convert to its current FM frequency, and shut down the AM transmitter a few months later in 2002.
+CHRL was launched as an AM radio station, broadcasting on 1340 kHz, in 1949.
+In 1953, CHRL changed frequencies from 1340 kHz to 910 kHz.
+It received the authorization from the Canadian Radio-television and Telecommunications Commission in September 2001 to convert to its current 99.5 FM frequency, and shut down the AM transmitter a few months later in 2002.